chtoucas/Narvalo.NET/docs/Issues.md

   as cross-presenter communication).
 - Incorporate ideas from MVCSharp (Task) and maybe GWT, Caliburn.Micro, ReactiveUI or MVVM Light?
 - Add support for WPF.
-- For Narvalo.Mvp.Windows.Forms, cross-presenter communication is not functional.
-  Things to work on before it might prove to be useful:
-  * Right now, only controls contained in a MvpForm share the same presenter binder.
-    We need something similar to what is done with ASP.NET (`PageHost`) but the situation is a bit more complicated due to the different execution model.
-Controls are fully loaded before we reach the `CreateControl` or `Load` events in the form container where we normally perform the binding.
-  * The message coordinator must support unsubscription (automatic or manual).
 - See
   * http://aspiringcraftsman.com/tag/model-view-presenter/
   * http://aspiringcraftsman.com/2007/08/25/interactive-application-architecture/